HarshvardhanThosar/converse/README.md

 REACT_APP_FIREBASE_MEASUREMENT_ID = REPLACE THIS COMMENT WITH YOUR FIREBASE MEASUREMENT ID
 ```

-Add your firebase porject's configuration onto the right hand side of the '=' in the above lines.
+Add your Firebase porject's configuration onto the right hand side of the respective variables.

 ### 3. Setup is complete